 Why Use Email Marketing

-Most consumers check their email on a daily basis, which is part of the reason why email marketing can be so successful for your business.
+Most consumers check their email daily, which is part of the reason why email marketing can be so successful for your business.

 According to a study done by CampaignMonitor, email marketing is the dominant marketing channel, and there is an average of $44 ROI for every $1 spent by your company.
 That’s a huge deal!